 The same principle applies in choosing the friends who will most influence your life.
 It applies in every sphere where we choose leaders—in business, in the school and in the church.

-We need to look at leadership gifts.
-These gifts matter.
+Sure we need to look at gifts of leadership.
+Gifts of leadership matter.
 Personality matters.
 But the first question is not the style of a person’s walk but the direction of their journey, and where they will take their followers.
 That’s what matters when we’re thinking spiritually.